VincentLeV/VincentLeV/README.md

 🎨🎹🎞️	Love painting, playing musical instruments and watching movies.

-🌱 Improve skills so I can call myself a Fullstack Developer / Data Engineer.
+🌱 Improve skills so I can call myself a Data Engineer.

 🌱 Want to learn AI and Machine Learning.

+✨ Interested in creating IoT Devices
 <!--
 ✨ **I'M NOW OPEN FOR HIRING** ✨ -->
 <br/>